willhains/equality/README.md

 }
 ```

 With Equality, you write less code, it's more readable, and more maintainable.
-And there's nothing to memorise — if your IDE supports code completion (and, even better, dynamic display of Javadoc), you will be prompted what to do as you write the code.
+And there's nothing to memorise: if your IDE supports code completion (and, even
+better, dynamic display of Javadoc), you will be prompted what to do as you

-## OK, but how about performance?

-It's fast.
-Here are [some charts](http://twitter.com/willhains/status/298764277593018368/photo/1) that compare the latency of Equality with Apache Commons and Eclipse code generation.

-Equality's `Equals` class performs significantly faster than both Apache's `EqualsBuilder` and Eclipse's built-in code-generated methods.
-Equality's `HashCode` performance is almost identical to Apache's `HashCodeBuilder`.
-In all cases, Equality required less code to use.

-Benchmark tests are included in the source code.
-They produce the charts linked above.
-Just run the JUnit tests under the `benchmark` folder.
+write the code.

 ## Development status

 Equality is currently in a beta state.
-Comments and contributions are welcome and encouraged.
-Public APIs are unlikely to change, but may do so without notice.
+Comments and contributions are welcome
+and encouraged.
+Public APIs are unlikely to change, but may do so without
+notice.

+## Contribution

+1. Fork
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -am 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create new Pull Request